moappi/json2html/README.md

 Node.js
 =========
-Use your temlpates seemlessly on Node.js (sorry no events here)
+Use your temlpates seemlessly on Node.js

 Installation
 ------------